side menu

-Data migration from embedded to external databases in BRIX Enterprise
+Data migration from embedded to external databases in BRIX On-Premises

 You can migrate data from databases within a Kubernetes cluster to external storages using: